varnav/filmcompress/README.md

 and optional hardware acceleration.
 Primary use is recompression of multiple short videos from your phone or camera, defaults are tuned for this task.
 Will do its best to preserve metadata and quality.

-WARNING: This tool is still in beta, and it replaces existing files.
-Use at your own risk.

 ## Supported input file formats: